-Volunteer workers are defined in the Act as people who regularly work for a PCBU with the knowledge or consent of the PCBU on an ongoing and regular basis and are an integral part of the business or undertaking.
+Volunteer workers are defined in the Health and Safety at Work Act 2015 as people who regularly work for a PCBU with the knowledge or consent of the PCBU on an ongoing and regular basis and are an integral part of the business or undertaking.
 In these circumstances you will owe a duty to ensure, so far as reasonably practicable, the health and safety of volunteer workers as if they were any other worker.